danielsousast/saintpaul/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
+This section list the frameworks/libraries used to bootstrap your project.

 - [![React][React.js]][React-url]